collinsLy/c-9464-484a8122/replit.md

 A comprehensive cryptocurrency trading platform migrated from Lovable to Replit environment.
 The platform includes trading features for spot, futures, P2P, automated trading bots, market analysis, and user management.

 ## Recent Changes
+- **2025-01-03**: Successfully completed migration from Replit Agent to Replit environment
+- **2025-01-03**: Fixed UID transfer logic for receiving funds - converted numerical UID to Firebase UID properly
+- **2025-01-03**: Added automatic numerical UID creation for users when not present
+- **2025-01-03**: Enhanced debugging for UID validation with proper error handling
+- **2025-01-03**: Updated NumericalUidService imports to use static methods correctly
+- **2025-01-03**: Verified Express server and Vite client running properly with API endpoint connectivity
 - **2025-01-03**: Implemented comprehensive preload data system for performance optimization
 - **2025-01-03**: Added PreloadProvider context for global state management of user data and prices
 - **2025-01-03**: Created preload service with 30-second price caching and automatic refresh